global-asp/asp-source/en/0015_together-were-strong.md

 Albertina was chosen as an umkhapi.
 The maid of honour!
 Weeks before the wedding, she stitched her isikhakha, the short traditional skirt, and threaded bright beads onto her amatikiti.
-Her mother gave her the white flag and said, “You have a big job, my blessing.”
+Her mother gave her the white flag and said, "You have a big job, my blessing."

 At the bend in the road Albertina waved the flag, then turned Shishi back, leading everybody from miles around to the